National Recovery Month: Celebrating Healing, Hope, and Resilience

 The Impact of Criminal Justice on Recovery in Oklahoma

 For Oklahomans, the issues of mental health and substance use hit close to home.
 Oklahoma ranks 5th nationally in rates of any mental illness, with a substance abuse disorder rate of 16.1%.
 This indicates that between 700,000 and 950,000 adult Oklahomans need services, yet most are not receiving the care necessary to recover fully.
 Unfortunately, for many, the criminal legal system is often the first line of defense and frequently becomes a default intervention for many individuals with these disorders.
 Data shows that a substantial portion of the U.S. prison population has active substance use disorders or were under the influence at the time of their crime, yet few receive appropriate treatment while incarcerated.
 For example, less than 10% of offenders access any form of substance abuse treatment in prison, and even fewer engage with community-based services post-release.
-In early 2024, Brandi Garner, the CEO and chief public defender of the Oklahoma County Detention Center, stated that the average time in custody before incarcerated people are taken in for treatment is 480 days.
+In early 2024, Brandi Garner, the CEO of the Oklahoma County Detention Center, stated that the average time in custody before incarcerated people are taken in for treatment is 480 days.

 In Oklahoma, the intersection of mental health and the criminal justice system presents a stark reality: jails filled with individuals suffering from substance use or mental illnesses, many detained pre-trial due to inability to post bond.
 The situation is dire, with the average jail stay significantly exceeding the national average—three weeks versus twelve days.
 This is not just a failure of justice but also care, as jails are not equipped to address the health needs of these individuals.
 The tragic case of Shannon Hanchett, a local businesswoman, highlights the urgent need for change.
 Incarcerated during a mental health crisis in Cleveland County, she died in jail under circumstances that reflect the broader systemic failures to provide necessary care.